 Students select their six subjects from the following:

-Visual Arts, Design, Drama, Economics, Accounting, Legal Studies, English, Modern History, Chinese, German, Japanese, General Mathematics, Mathematical Methods, Specialist Mathematics, Music, Physical Education, Health, Biology, Chemistry, Earth and Environmental Science, Physics, Psychology.
+Engineering, Visual Art, Visual Art in Practice, Design, Drama, Economics, Accounting, Legal Studies, Essential English, English and Literature, Literature, Modern History, Chinese, German, Japanese, Essential Mathematics, General Mathematics, Mathematical Methods, Specialist Mathematics, Music, Physical Education, Health, Biology, Chemistry, Earth and Environmental Science, Physics, Psychology.

 Non-ATAR Pathway subjects: